Investment property and second home mortgage rates in 2023

 What are alternative ways to finance a second home?

 Borrowers who have enough equity in their first home can leverage it to finance a second home.
 Home buyers can use a cash-out refinance, home equity loan, or home equity line of credit (HELOC) to pull equity from their current property.
 This can be used as a down payment on your second home or, if you have enough equity built up, to pay cash for the second home.
-Other strategies to finance a second home or investment property include bridge loans and hard money loans, though these tend to be riskier and carry far higher rates.
+Other strategies to finance a second home or an investment property include bridge loans and hard money loans, though these tend to be riskier and carry far higher interest rates.

 What are the risks of a second home mortgage?